ReactTraining/react-workshop/courses/fundamentals/03-controlled-vs-uncontrolled/exercise/README.md

 Hint.
 Each form field should have it's own `useState` state.
 If you try to use one `useState` with an object for all the fields at once (mimicking the older class-based React), you might run into problems.
 Ask the instructor for more details on this if you're interested.

 4. The `fields` variable in `handleSubmit` can get it's value from state now instead of a utility like `serializeForm`.
+See the solution if you're not sure what this means.

 Hint.
 The shipping fields need to be "controlled" but do the billing fields need to be?